Straight No Chaser (group)

 Straight No Chaser (SNC) is a professional American a cappella group that originated in 1996 at Indiana University.
 Originally a student group at the university, they recorded a video in 1998 of a comical version of "The 12 Days of Christmas".
 The founding members all graduated, to be replaced by other students, in 1999.
 In 2007, the 1998 video went viral on YouTube, and subsequently led to a reunion of the founding members and a five-album record deal with Atlantic Records in 2008.
 The YouTube video has been viewed more than 26 million times.

 The group continues as a student-run a cappella group at Indiana University (until 2012 under the same name, and since 2012 under a new name, Another Round).
 All members of the professional group have been members of the student group prior to joining.
-The professional group currently consists of founding members, Jerome Collins (tenor), Walter Chase (tenor), and Steve Morgan (tenor), joined by Mike Luginbill (tenor, joined 2008), Seggie Isho (baritone, joined 2009), Tyler Trepp (tenor, joined 2009), Jasper Smith (baritone, joined 2020), Freedom Young (vocal percussion / baritone, joined 2022) and Luke Bob Robinson (bass, joined 2024).
-Prior professional members include Mike Itkoff (tenor, 2008–2009), Dan Ponce (tenor, 2008–2010), Ryan Ahlwardt (tenor, 2008–2012), Don Nottingham (baritone, 2010–2017), David Roberts (baritone, 2008–2019), Charlie Mechling (bass, 2008–2022) and Randy Stine (bass, 2008–2024).

 History

 The group formed in 1996 at Indiana University in Bloomington, Indiana.
-Dan Ponce, Randy Stine, Charlie Mechling, Steve Morgan, Jerome Collins, Dave Roberts, Walter Chase, Mike Itkoff, and Patrick Hachey became Straight No Chaser.
+Dan Ponce, Randy Stine, Charlie Mechling, Steve Morgan, Jerome Collins, Dave Roberts, Walter Chase, Mike Itkoff, Kevin Caroll and Patrick Hachey became Straight No Chaser.
 Their name was inspired by the title track of Thelonious Monk's 1967 album, Straight, No Chaser, and is a conscious evocation of the popular American slang phrase often employed in requesting a drink.

 SNC's debut was at a 36-hour dance marathon.
 The original members performed at Chicago's Wrigley Field, Comiskey Park and Navy Pier, opened for Lou Rawls and even toured the country, playing such venues as Carnegie Hall.
 The original ten remained together from 1996 until 1999, when new students were selected to replace the graduating members.
 Straight No Chaser continued to exist as a collegiate group.

 When the original group reformed, both groups continued to exist under the name Straight No Chaser.
 In April 2012, the collegiate group changed its name to Another Round, taken from the name of an earlier CD that was released by the group.